JakeHattrick/TE_Automation/TE_Utils/SortLog_Analyse/README.md

 # SortLog_Analyse

-This tool reads serial numbers from a CSV file to download attachments, generate a SUFA–Serial Number mapping, and extract key metrics from ZIP files containing the keyword "Sorting" into a structured summary CSV.
+This tool reads serial numbers from a CSV file to download attachments from ETQ, generate a SUFA–Serial Number mapping, and extract key metrics from ZIP files containing the keyword "Sorting" into a structured summary CSV.

 ## Version